-In this course students will learn to prepare vehicles for spot repairs, panel repairs, blending, and complete refinishing.
+Students will learn to prepare vehicles for spot repairs, panel repairs, blending, and complete refinishing.
 Students will mix and prepare paints for spraying.
 They will refinish, reassemble, and clean vehicles for delivery, and follow paint shop health and safety procedures.